Comprehensive overview of genetics and hereditary diseases in rabbits

 Treatment: Physiotherapy, surgical procedures, supportive measures.

-Nerve disorders and convulsive paralysis
+Nerve disorders and seizures

 Diagnosis: Neurological examinations.